Skip to main content

 Under the hood, Orchestra combines three primitives:

 1. Bridge: Bridges stablecoin value between source chains and Spark via Solana USDC as the settlement hub.
-Handles cross-chain transfers for chains other than Solana.
+Handles any chain-to-chain transfers.

 2. AMM: Swaps USDB and BTC on Spark liquidity.